Git-Leon/notes/cloud-native-java/video/spring.md

 	* Spring perceives them on components and creates a new instance of the object on which they’re applied

 * `@SpringBootTest`
+	* indicates that this class is a Spring Boot test class
+	* provides support to scan for a `ContextConfiguration` that tells the test class how to load the ApplicationContext.
+	* If no `ContextConfiguration` classes are specified as a parameter to the `@SpringBootTest` annotation, the default behavior is to load the `ApplicationContext` by scanning for a `@SpringBootConfiguration` annotation on a class in the package root.

 * `@AutoConfigureMockMvc`
 	* injects a `MockMvc` instance in `MockMvc` fields annotated with `@Autowired`